asecor/Scripts/README.md

 # Scripts
 Scripts for IT Professionals

 This repository Contains scripts and script building notes.
-The Scripts containted in the repository were written for my personal use and may not all be complete.
+The Scripts contained in the repository were written for my personal use and may not all be complete.

 Feel free to use, change, or share any files in this repository.